Dr. Lisa Renee DiGiovanni

 DiGiovanni, Lisa.
 “Militarized Masculinity: Boys’ Socialization and the Postwar Graphic Novel of Carlos Giménez.”
-The Dynamics of Masculinity in Contemporary Spain.
-Ed.
-Lorraine Ryan and Ana Corbalán.
-Routledge New Hispanisms.
-Forthcoming 2016.
+The Dynamics of Masculinity in Contemporary Spanish Culture, eds.
+Lorraine Ryan and Ana Corbalán, Routledge, 2017, pp. 63-79.

 DiGiovanni, Lisa.
 “Modes of Silence and Resistance: Chilean Documentary and Gendered Torture.”
-Cinema and the State-Tortured Body.
-Ed.
-Mark de Valk.
-Palgrave Macmillan.
-Forthcoming 2016.
+Cinema and the State-Tortured Body, ed.
+Mark de Valk, Palgrave Macmillan, 2017, pp. 177-206.

 DiGiovanni, Lisa.
-“Childhood Memories of Inner Exile in Spain and Chile” The Iberian and Latin American Transatlantic Studies Reader.
-Ed.
+“Childhood Memories of Inner Exile in Spain and Chile.”
+The Iberian and Latin American Transatlantic Studies Reader, eds.
 Ceclia Enjuto Rangel, Sebastiaan Faber, Pedro García Caro and Robert Patrick Newcomb.
 Liverpool University Press.
 Forthcoming.

 Collectively Authored Interviews in Peer-Reviewed Journals: